JustinLove/extreme_energy_combat/README.md

 ### Demand is constant.

 Factories are always on and fabbers are usually fabbing.
-Storage is a mostly forgotten vestige of the TA heritage; a player who builds one in competitive play gets asked about the unsual move in interviews.
+Storage is a mostly forgotten vestige of the TA heritage; a player who builds one in competitive play gets asked about the unusual move in interviews.

 This mod adds a significant energy drain for units and combat.
 In practice with the systems available this means the ammo system applied across the board, as well as recon and nukes.